 Day 10: San Cristobal / Quito / Depart

-then visit the National Park Interpretation Center for a concluding overview of the natural and human history of the islands.
-At last it's time to conclude our photographic odyssey in the Enchanted Isles as we fly back to the mainland.
-Upon arrival at the Quito airport, travelers departing on overnight flights have the opportunity to transfer to a hotel located just minutes away during the layover, providing time to refresh and relax in a comfortable day room.
-A complimentary shuttle will take you back to the airport in time for your evening flight.
+, we visit an interpretation center for a concluding overview of Galapagos history, ecosystems, geology and wildlife.
+Giant tortoises also roam the grounds in a semi-natural habitat.
+At last it's time to conclude our photographic odyssey in the Enchanted Isles as we transfer to the airport for our flight back to the mainland.
+Upon arrival at the Quito airport, travelers leaving on overnight flights have the opportunity to transfer to a hotel located just minutes away, offering a chance to refresh and relax in a comfortable day room before departure.
+A complimentary shuttle will return you to the airport in time for your evening flight.

 Learn more about the seasonal variations of Galapagos weather and wildlife viewing.